rreece/rreece.github.io/outline-of-philosophy/scientific-realism.md

 Wittgenstein in *PI*:

 >   Philosophy is a battle against the bewitchment of our intelligence by means of our language.

-TODO: discuss Kant's claim that there will never be a Newton for a blade of grass.

 [^Ayer1978]: @Ayer_1978_Logical_positivism_and_its_legacy\.
 [^Popper1963pX]: @Popper_1963_Conjectures_and_Refutations_The_Growth\, p.
 TODO.